Resources

 k.

-- Scores may be fired at any time, either in formal competition or in practice.
+• Scores may be fired at any time, either in formal competition or in practice, but only under approved supervision and at an approved range as noted in the Scouting America National Range and Target Activities Manual.

-- Only commercially manufactured ammunition may be used.
-Reloads may not be used in BSA shooting sports programs.
+• Only commercially manufactured ammunition may be used.
+Reloads may not be used in Scouting America range and target activities.

 a.

-Discuss a brief history of the development of the muzzleloading shotgun.
+Discuss with your counselor a brief history of the development of the muzzleloading shotgun.

 b.

-Identify principal parts of percussion and flintlock shotguns and discuss how they function.
+Identify principal parts of muzzleloading shotguns and discuss how they function.

 c.

-Demonstrate and explain the rules of safely handling a muzzleloading shotgun.
+Identify and demonstrate the rules for safely storing and handling a muzzleloading shotgun.

 d.

-Identify the various grades of black powder and their proper and safe use.
+Identify the various grades of black powder and explain their proper and safe use.

 e.

-Discuss proper safety procedures pertaining to black powder use and storage.
+Discuss proper safety procedures pertaining to black powder storage.

 f.